What is the Pre-Tax Profit Margin?

 The decisions surrounding how to fund operations and the proportion of equity or debt that comprise the total capitalization are discretionary (and can skew financial results).

-Pre-Tax Profit Margin Calculator – Excel Template
+Pre-Tax Profit Margin Calculator – Excel Model Template

 We’ll now move to a modeling exercise, which you can access by filling out the form below.

-Pre-Tax Profit Margin Example Calculation
+Pre-Tax Profit Margin Calculation Example

 Suppose we’re tasked with calculating the pre-tax profit margin of a company with the following financials for the fiscal year 2021.